This article discusses the Discovery Island Trails at Disney’s Animal Kingdom.

 Animal Encounters on Discovery Island Trails

 On the left-hand side at the first opening, there is usually a Saddle-Billed Stork.
-Down on your left, you’ll run into the Giant Galapagos Tortoise exhibit.
+Then, down on your left, you’ll run into the Giant Galapagos Tortoise exhibit.

-Here you’ll find the large turtles roaming about in their habitat.
+Here you’ll find the giant turtles roaming about in their habitat.

-Sometimes they are floating in a pool, and at times I’ve seen them munching on a few green leaves.
+Sometimes they float in a pool, and I’ve seen them munching on a few green leaves.

 Next to the Galapagos are the African Crested Porcupine.
-You might have to really look for them, they tend to hide.
+You might have to look for them.
+They tend to hide.

-But if you see them you’ll know it.
-These guys are really larger in size than you would imagine and quite intimidating looking.
+But if you see them, you’ll know it.
+These guys are larger than you would imagine and quite intimidating looking.

 Characters on Discovery Island Trail

-Moving on down the trail you will enter this cave that goes under the waterfall.
+Moving down the trail, you will enter this cave under the waterfall.

-Children really enjoy exploring this area and getting a hands-on look at the animal carvings.
-This picture below kind of details how many people you will probably see in the area.
+Children enjoy exploring this area and getting a hands-on look at the animal carvings.
+The picture below details how many people you will probably see in the area.
 None.

-I always find it kind of funny, because guests just think they are exiting the theater and move with the rest of the crowd.
+I always find it kind of funny because guests think they are exiting the theater with the rest of the crowd.
 They never realize they are on a beautiful trail with animal encounters, character meets, and more.

-I can’t fathom how much work went into this area, especially for it to be mainly enjoyed by locals and people who visit on a regular basis.
+I can’t fathom how much work went into this area, especially for it to be mainly enjoyed by locals and people who visit regularly.

-This backside of this Tree of Life trail empties out at the entrance to the Asia Bridge from Discovery Island.
+The back side of this Tree of Life trail empties at the entrance to the Asia Bridge from Discovery Island.

 Adventurer’s Outpost is the only place in the parks to meet Mickey and Minnie together.